lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/12-dashboard-setup.md

 | verbs        | ["*"]  |
 | description  | Limited access to dashboard settings |

 The k8s-admin role is granted full access to all Kubernetes resources and actions.
 This is achieved by using the wildcard * for apiGroups, resources, and verbs.
+In contrast, we avoid using wildcards in the k8s-viewer role to prevent exposing sensitive resources such as secrets and other critical configuration data.